DPhil Supervision

 - Co-Director of MS&HERG (Medical Sociology & Health Experiences Research Group)

-Sue’s background is in medical sociology, with increasing focus on qualitative research approaches.
-Sue has worked as a researcher in the academic, NHS and voluntary sectors and has published over 200 papers and chapters in social science and health publications.
-Sue was invited (by Ann McPherson) to be involved in the DIPEx (now Healthtalk ) project in 1999 when it was still at the kitchen table stage.
+Sue’s background is in medical sociology, with particular focus on qualitative research approaches.
+She has worked as a researcher in the academic, NHS and voluntary sectors and has published over 200 papers and chapters in social science and health publications.
+Sue was invited (by Ann McPherson) to be involved in the DIPEx (now HEXI - Health Experience Insights) project in 1999 when it was still at the kitchen table stage.
 She spent a considerable (and perhaps not surprising) amount of 1999 getting the projects through a national research ethics committee.
-Since then Sue has worked closely with colleagues in MS&HERG and the DIPEx charity to develop the methods used in the projects and raise funding for the research.
+Since then Sue has worked closely with colleagues to develop the methods and raise funding for the research.

 Recent publications